adetokunbo/mem-info/README.md

   ProcessID
 )

--- | Use 'unfoldMemUsageAfter' to periodically print out the memory usage monitorRamOf :: ProcessID -> IO () monitorRamOf pid = do budMb <- mkReportBud $ NE.singleton pid
-  case budMb of
+-- | Use 'unfoldMemUsageAfter' to periodically read the memory usage monitorRamOf :: NonEmpty ProcessID -> IO () monitorRamOf pids = do budMb <- mkReportBud pids case budMb of
     Nothing -> putStrLn $ "Failed to read the system info" Just bud -> do